-Tickets to the next SOUP on May 3 sold out in a record-breaking 15 minutes, and our wait list is full.
+Our last SOUP on May 3 sold out in a record-breaking 15 minutes.
 If you’re as enthused as we are about our community’s enthusiasm for this event, consider making a donation towards our program costs or the artist grant at SOUP.

 During the meal, a handful of local artists make a short pitch for funding on behalf of their creative projects.
 Attendees participate in a thoughtful dialogue with the presenters and one another over a delicious meal made from local ingredients.
 Then, everyone casts his or her vote in a voting booth.
 The money raised from the meal that night becomes a grant that is awarded to the winner on the spot.